The Evil That Men Do (film): Writing

 The movie's first draft was written by the novel's writer, R. Lance Hill (as per the terms of his contract).
 John Crowther was hired to rewrite the draft in the spring of 1982.
 Crowther was originally hired on a weekly contract, but when the producers realized the extent to which the script needed rewriting, it was drastically extended.
 Prior to rewriting the film's screenplay, Crowther had written the martial-arts, action movie Kill and Kill Again.
 Crowther had known Pancho Kohner—the movie's producer—for many years.
 It was Kohner who hired him to rewrite the script.
 In addition to this, Crowther had worked on Bronson's earlier movies.
 For example, he was an uncredited writer on Love and Bullets; and a casting director on 10 to Midnight.

 According to Crowther, Hill's script was of poor quality, and the producers knew that it would need "major rewrites".
 In Crowther's opinion, there were "holes" in the logic of Hill's script.
 He gave an example where, in the novel, Molloch is said to have better security than an "Israeli Mossad".
 But in the reality of Hill's script, Molloch merely has "three lame-os" providing him with security.
 Crowther called Hill's premise "ridiculous".
 Crowther felt that it was a constant challenge to rewrite the script.

 To make the movie more interesting, seven of the novel’s minor characters were cut from the script.
-In addition to this, a number of vignettes were also cut, including: Moloch’s surreal dream of being tortured in a concentration camp by Josef Mengele.
+In addition to this, a number of vignettes were also cut, including: Molloch’s surreal dream of being tortured in a concentration camp by Josef Mengele.